beanhuo/Fio-Automation-Script/README.md

 ## Overview

 This bash script automates the execution of the `fio` tool for storage benchmarking and system performance analysis.
-It handles multiple iterations of fio tests and extracts important performance metrics such as **IOPS** and **bandwidth** from the output, saving both the raw and filtered data to log files.
+It handles multiple iterations of Fio tests and extracts important performance metrics such as **IOPS** and **bandwidth** from the output, saving the raw and filtered data to log files.
 The filtered results are saved in a CSV format, making them easy to analyze in Excel or other spreadsheet tools.

 ## Features